verdaccio/verdaccio/website/translated_docs/zh-CN/logger.md

 title: "记录器"
 ---

 As with any web application, Verdaccio has a customisable built-in logger.
 You can define multiple types of outputs.
+As with any web application, Verdaccio has a customisable built-in logger.
+You can define multiple types of outputs.
 You can define multiple types of outputs.

 ```yaml
 # console output